cml2377/THE-PACK/README.md

-# THE-PACK's Colossal Vehicle Event Finder!
+# THE-PACK's Colossal Hog Maintanence and Event Finder!

-This application draws from public information to find hog and car events
+This application draws from public information to find hog and car events, as well as keep track of your favorite hogs and list of parts.

 ## Getting Started